xonixx/xonixx.github.io/parameterized_goals.md

 - Accidentally not to introduce alternative ways of doing the same.
 - Avoid considerable complication of implementation and adding lots of KB to code size.
 You see, `makesure` is a tiny one-file script [designed to be zero-install](https://github.com/xonixx/makesure/tree/e54733e43553b3eb656a8b5b03bf6a0be208397f#installation), it must be extremely lightweight.
 - Understand all possible implications of new feature to the existing ones, so make sure they play well in all reasonable combinations.

-***
+## Implementation process

+Idea of parameterized goals lived for quite some time in my head.
+The first design attempt was [this](https://github.com/xonixx/makesure/issues/96).
+But it appeared to be a dead end in this form (simply, I didn't like the result), so it was discarded.

-I started from drafting the basic design points in the [document](https://github.com/xonixx/makesure/blob/main/docs/parameterized_goals.md).
+A lot of time has passed.
+I started the new design from drafting the basic design points in the [document](https://github.com/xonixx/makesure/blob/main/docs/parameterized_goals.md).

 Obviously, I started from designing the syntax, and quickly came to the solution with two complementary keywords `@params` and `@args` (this was inspired by `async` + `await` from JavaScript):